hastexo/tutor-contrib-backup/README.md

 # Backup plugin for Tutor

-This is an **experimental** plugin for [Tutor](https://docs.tutor.overhang.io) that provides backup and restore functionality for MySQL, MongoDB, and Caddy services in both local and Kubernetes Tutor deployments.
+This is a plugin for [Tutor](https://docs.tutor.overhang.io) that provides backup and restore functionality for MySQL, MongoDB, and Caddy services in both local and Kubernetes Tutor deployments.

 In a local deployment, you can run the backup from the command line.
 The backups are stored as a single compressed tar file, named